 - Affordable.
 Do they offer a free phone support option?

 - Available.
 Do their support hours match your schedule?

 - Credible.
 Can they answer your questions quickly and knowledgeably?

 Will you be able to set up the POS system yourself, or is it too complex?
 And will your intern, who has zero experience of POS systems, understand – or will you have to invest in time to train them?

 8. What do the reviews say?

 Google around and speak to other small business owners.
 What’s their impression of the company you’re considering?
 Are they using the POS themselves, and will they let you play around with their app?
 Don’t forget comparison websites such as Merchant Maverick, who can give you an objective overview of the product.

 And the first impression …

 Well, let’s draw a parallel to going on a date or checking out a new apartment.
-You often get a feeling for whether you like – or dislike – the person or place straight away.
-Don’t underestimate the first impression you get for your POS provider.
+You often get a feeling for whether you like – or dislike – the person or place straightaway.
+Don’t underestimate the first impression you get of your POS provider.
 If you immediately dislike the customer representative, imagine your chances of getting good support later on down the road.